Doishy/Doomsday-Codex/misc/Puzzles_CH1.md

 clear solution or answer so if you cannot find the line, don't give up!
 We're not trying to trick you.

+Unless explicitly stated you do have a land drop available to you.

 -------------

 ### CH1.A